Majorana edge and end states in planar Josephson junctions: Theoretical Model

 To understand the origin of the extended nature of edge-like MSs, consider a simplified model of a junction sufficiently long such that the overlap between Majorana states at opposite edges is negligible.
 In this scenario, we can focus solely on one Majorana state, for instance, the one localized at the bottom edge ($y=0$).
 Assuming the S regions are infinitely wide ($W_S \to \infty$), the scattering states in the left S region can be expressed as \cite{CATSJJ,Scharf2019:PRB},

-where $\kappa$ describes the localization of the Majorana state along the junction $y$-direction, the subindexes $e$ and $h$ refer to electron-like and hole-like states, respectively, $s=\pm$ characterizes the spin, and $q_{e,s}$ ($q_{h,s}$) is the wave vector of the electron-like (hole-like) state with spinor $\chi_{e,s}$ ($\chi_{h,s}$) and spin $s$. \\ At $\phi = 0$, the coefficients $C_{e,s}$ and $C_{h,s}$ become phase-independent, and the asymptotic behavior of $\Psi(x, y)$ along the edge is entirely determined by the wave vectors.
+where $\kappa$ describes the localization of the Majorana state along the junction $y$-direction, the subindexes $e$ and $h$ refer to electron-like and hole-like states, respectively, $s=\pm$ characterizes the spin, and $q_{e,s}$ ($q_{h,s}$) is the wave vector of the electron-like (hole-like) state with spinor $\chi_{e,s}$ ($\chi_{h,s}$) and spin $s$.
+In Eq.~(\ref{eq-scatt}), we have omitted the oscillations of the MSs along the junction direction, as they become negligibly small for sufficiently long junctions. \\ At $\phi = 0$, the coefficients $C_{e,s}$ and $C_{h,s}$ become phase-independent, and the asymptotic behavior of $\Psi(x, y)$ along the edge is entirely determined by the wave vectors.
 By combining Eqs.~(\ref{eq1}) and (\ref{eq-scatt}) and requiring the energy to vanish, we obtain the following quartic equation for $q^2$, \begin{widetext}

 \end{widetext} where,

 is the spin-orbit field and $\xi=\hbar^2q^2/(2m^\ast)-\mu_S+\epsilon$. \\ The solutions to the quartic equation [Eq.~(\ref{eq-quartic})] represent the wave vectors \(q_{j,s}\) (\(j=e,h\)).
 At \(\phi=0\), the Majorana state’s character is determined by the nature of these wave vectors.
 Specifically, each scattering mode $\{j, s\}$ contributing to the Majorana state in the S region decays within a characteristic length,